Sabonis scores 23 points to lead Pacers over 76ers 115-97

 Indiana guard Malcolm Brogdon returned to the starting lineup for the first time after missing the last three games with a sore left hamstring.
 He went to the bench in the first half with a sore lower back and didn’t return.

-The Pacers went on a 15-2 run to start the second quarter and took a 46-29 lead with Warren’s layup with 6:24 to go.
+The Pacers evened the regular season series after losing 119-116 at Philadelphia on Nov.
+30. They went on a 15-2 run to start the second quarter and took a 46-29 lead with Warren’s layup with 6:24 to go.
 Indiana went ahead by 26 points at one point.
 Doug McDermott scored to put the Pacers ahead 65-39 with 1:02 remaining in the quarter.

+The two teams meet again in two weeks at Indianapolis with the final game in the four-game regular season series March 14 at Philadelphia.

+“We played great basketball,” Pacers coach Nate McMillan said.
+“We established our defense, got stops and were able to get into transition.
+With 35 assists we were making their defense move and work.
+I just loved the tempo we established at the defensive end of the floor as well as the offensive end.”

-Indiana led by 36 after another big run that came in the third quarter.
+Indiana led by 36 — it’s largest lead of the game — after another big run that came in the third quarter.

 Sabonis made a 3-pointer and two other baskets in a 14-2 spurt.
 He capped off the string with a layup on an alley-oop pass from Jeremy Lamb to make it 87-51 with 6:29 remaining in the third.